MiczFlor/RPi-Jukebox-RFID/documentation/developers/development-environment.md

 2. Boot up your Raspberry Pi.
 3. [Install](../builders/installation.md) the Jukebox software as if you were building a Phoniebox.
 You can install from your own fork and feature branch you wish which can be changed later as well.
 The original repository will be set as `upstream`.
 4. Once the installation has successfully ran, reboot your Pi.
-5. Due to some resource constraints, the Webapp does not build the latest changes and instead consumes the latest official release.
-To change that, you  need to install NodeJS and build the Webapp locally.
+5. Due to some resource constraints, the Web App does not build the latest changes and instead consumes the latest official release.
+To change that, you  need to install NodeJS and build the Web App locally.
 6. Install NodeJS using the existing installer

     ``` bash